believemanasseh/ktor-panel/docs/index.rst

 \` |Kotlin| |Ktor| |License|

-A lightweight, customisable admin interface library for Ktor applications.
+A lightweight, customisable and secure admin interface library for Ktor applications.
 Ktor Panel provides a simple way to manage your database models through an intuitive web interface with minimal configuration.